Operators have to be qualified to apply granular nematicides with a PA4 or PA4G certification and must be members of NRoSO.

-- The applicator is checked prior to each work day, ensuring all pipework is correctly fitted, the hopper bungs are in place and the hopper lids are secure.
+- They have checked the applicator at the start of the workday to ensure all pipework is correctly fitted, the hopper bungs are in place and hopper lids are secure

 - The area treated and the product volume used match for each field

-Nematicides should be applied and incorporated within a single pass.
+Granular nematicides should be applied and incorporated within a single pass with no granules left on the surface.
 Applicators with a working width wider than the incorporation equipment should not be used.

 Small spillages should be buried immediately ensuring no granules are left on the surface.

-Growers should check treated fields 24 hours post application for any bird or animal carcasses.
-Any carcasses found may indicate poor incorporation of granules.
-If granules are seen on the surface they should be incorporated immediately.
-Remove and cover the carcass, then contact the Wildlife Incident and Investigation (WIIS) using the UK free-phone number 0800 321600.
-Also, the granule manufacturer.
+Check treated fields 12 – 24 hours post application for any adverse effects to wildlife and record findings.
+If anything is found, contact the Wildlife Incident and Investigation (WIIS) using the UK free-phone number 0800 321600, and the granule manufacturer.